GrigoriyReznichenko/Optimizers_Visualization/README.md

 	$s_{k+1}=\gamma s_{k}+\left(1-\gamma\right)\nabla^{2}J(w_{k+1})$

 For truly based Adadelta it is used to $\gamma = \beta$.
-In my case there are different hyperparameters for more space of experience.
+In my case this hyperparameters can be different for more space of experience.

 6) Adam Optimizer: